SMTG-Bham/solphin/docs/source/formalism_optics.rst

 The first is Beer-Lambert absorption over a double pass, the factor of two standing for a perfect back reflector.
-The second is the Lambertian light-trapping limit for a randomly texturing surface, in which the :math:`4n^{2}` enhancement is the classical Yablonovitch factor; it is the more generous of the two, and increasingly so as :math:`\alpha d` falls.
+The second is the Lambertian light-trapping limit for a randomly textured surface, in which the :math:`4n^{2}` enhancement is the classical Yablonovitch factor; it is the more generous of the two, and increasingly so as :math:`\alpha d` falls.
 Both are clipped to :math:`[0, 1]`.
 The refractive index used for the